King Booker's Court: History

-Prior to Booker T becoming "King Booker", he would often enlist the aid of Finlay to do his dirty work for him.
+Prior to Booker T becoming King Booker, he would often enlist the aid of Finlay to do his dirty work for him.

-The King's Court was unofficially founded on the May 26, 2006 episode of SmackDown!, when King Booker had his Coronation Ceremony, celebrating his King of the Ring tournament final victory at Judgment Day over Bobby Lashley.
-The ceremony was led by William Regal, playing the role of a town crier and repeatedly shouting "All hail King Booker!" as Booker walked to the ring.
-Sharmell was anointed by King Booker as his Queen, and Finlay joined the group to help Booker continue to feud with Lashley.
+The King's Court was unofficially founded on the May 26, 2006 episode of SmackDown!, when King Booker had his coronation ceremony, celebrating his King of the Ring tournament final victory at Judgment Day over Bobby Lashley.
+The ceremony was led by William Regal, playing the role of a town crier and repeatedly shouting "All hail King Booker!" as King Booker walked to the ring.
+Sharmell was anointed by King Booker as his Queen, and Finlay joined the group to help King Booker continue to feud with Lashley.

 King Booker would soon end his feud with Lashley after losing to him in a steel cage match for Lashley's WWE United States Championship.
-He then became the number one contender for Rey Mysterio's World Heavyweight Championship after winning a battle royal.
+He then became the number one contender for Rey Mysterio's World Championship after winning a battle royal.
 Finlay would go on to defeat Lashley during this time to take Lashley's United States Championship.

-At The Great American Bash pay-per-view, King Booker became the World Heavyweight Champion, defeating Rey Mysterio with help from the heel turn of Chavo Guerrero Jr. The Great American Bash also saw Finlay take on Regal in a one-on-one match for the United States Championship with Finlay coming out victorious with help from the Little Bastard.
+At The Great American Bash pay-per-view, King Booker became the World Heavyweight Champion, defeating Rey Mysterio with help from the heel turn of Chavo Guerrero.
+The Great American Bash also saw Finlay take on Regal in a one-on-one match for the United States Championship with Finlay coming out victorious with help from the Little Bastard.
 These events repeated themselves via rematches on the July 28 episode of SmackDown!, at first making it unclear whether Regal or Finlay had turned face, or whether they would even remain in the King's Court.
-At SummerSlam, King Booker would lose to Batista by disqualification, thus retaining the title and Finlay and William Regal, along with Mr. Kennedy (who later defeated Finlay for the United States Championship), the Spirit Squad and Big Show attacked D-Generation X during their match against Vince and Shane McMahon.
+At SummerSlam, King Booker would lose to Batista by disqualification, thus retaining the title and Finlay and William Regal, along with Mr. Kennedy (who later defeated Finlay for the United States Championship), the Spirit Squad and Big Show attacked D-Generation X (DX) during their match against Vince and Shane McMahon.

-On the August 25 episode of SmackDown!, the two members were "knighted" together – thus renaming them as "Sir" William Regal and "Sir" Finlay, as well as signaling the official founding of the King's Court – before teaming up with their King in a 3-on-2 handicap match against Lashley and Batista later that night, which they lost.
+On the August 25 episode of SmackDown!, the two members were knighted together – thus renaming them as Sir William Regal and Sir Finlay, as well as signaling the official founding of the King's Court – before teaming up with their King in a 3-on-2 handicap match against Lashley and Batista later that night, which they lost.